eos/eos/doc/reference/analysis-file-format.rst

     Options can be specified in the observable name following the syntax of :class:`QualifiedName <eos.QualifiedName>`.
     A warning will be raised if the observable option override the global options defined above.
   - ``kinematics`` (**optional**) The dictionary of kinematics specifications for the observables.
-    For brevety, a list of kinematic specification can be provided.
+    For brevity, a list of kinematic specifications can be provided.
 In this case, one observable per specification will be created.

 The following code provides a valid example of predictions.